xuandif-cmu/Big_Data_Processing_Toolbox/README.md

   ```
     gcloud compute firewall-rules create toolbox-jupyter-service --allow tcp:30090
   ```
-  Same steps need to be done for spark, sonarqube and hadoop.<br>
+  Same steps need to be done for spark, sonarqube and hadoop. <br> That way, each application can be accessed by [IP]:[Node Port].
+Since I have reserved a static IP and attached it to the vm instances, the [IP] will be the static ip I reserved.
+The [IP] can also be found on GCP through going to <b>VPC network</b> -> <b>External IP addresses</b>, found the one in used by your cluster. <br>
-  We set up the port for services as: spark: 30080, sonarqube: 30070, hadoop: 30060 and jupyter: 30090.
+  The node port for each service are, spark: 30080, sonarqube: 30070, hadoop: 30060 and jupyter: 30090.

   4.3.
-For deploying hadoop, there is one more step needed to create multinode hadoop cluster, access the pod in cloud shell terminal by using its pod name (obtained through ```kubectl get pods```),
+For deploying hadoop, there is one more step needed to create multinode hadoop cluster.
+Access the pod in cloud shell terminal by using its pod name (obtained through ```kubectl get pods```),
   ```
     kubectl exec -it --namespace=default [hadoop-pod-id] -- bin/sh
   ```